jeffrimko/Archiver/README.md

 Archiver
 ========
 Utility for archiving files.
-An archive consists of a zipfile containing the archived files plus a log file.
+An archive consists of a zip file containing the archived files plus a log file.

 Requirements
 ------------